domesticatedviking/TextyMcSpeechy/docs/running_custom_piper_voices_on_GPU.md

 ## Part 3: Using custom voices on your GPU-accelerated piper docker container

 1. Use [this guide](home_assistant_custom_voice_scripts.md) to create service scripts for any of the custom voices that exist in `/path/to/piper_gpu/custom_voices/`
     - Filenames are case-sensitive and must match exactly.
-Omit the `.onnx` extension when referring to piper voices in scripts)
+Omit the `.onnx` extension when referring to piper voices in scripts.
     - Take care to use the correct entity (eg `tts.piper_gpu`) for the `entity_id`.
 2. Provided your docker container is running properly, you can use your custom voices just like you would if they were running on the same machine as Home Assistant.
 The only real difference is the name of the service script you use to call them, and the fact that the output will be ready much, much faster.